r3dlight/keysas/README.md

 - Signatures
     - Trusted (Outgoing) USB device must be signed with Keysas-admin app
     - Each verified file signature is stored in the corresponding file report
-    - Signatures are post quantum-proof (hybrid ed25519/Diltithium5 scheme)
+    - Signatures are post-quantum proof (hybrid ed25519/Diltithium5 scheme)
     - Keypairs are stored using PKCS#8 format

 # Keysas-core